prithvidiamond1/syclacademy/README.md

 ### Getting started with compiling DPC++

-First you have to ensure that your environment is configured to use DPC++ (note if you are using the Intel DevCloud then you don't need to do this step).
+First you have to ensure that your environment is configured to use DPC++.

 On Linux simply call the `setvars.sh` which is available in `/opt/intel/oneapi` for sudo or root users and ~/intel/oneapi/ when installed as a normal user.